STEllAR-GROUP/hpx/docs/sphinx/why_hpx.rst

 the contents of a memory cell from main memory (if it is not already cached), we need to have very lightweight threads with extremely short context switching times, optimally executable within one cycle.
-Granted, for mainstream architectures this is not possible today (even if we already have special machines supporting this mode of operation, such as the `Cray XMT
+Granted, for mainstream architectures, this is not possible today (even if we already have special machines supporting this mode of operation, such as the `Cray XMT
 <http://en.wikipedia.org/wiki/Cray_XMT>`_).
-For conventional systems however,
+For conventional systems, however,
 the smaller the overhead of a context switch and the finer the granularity of the threading system, the better will be the overall system utilization and its efficiency.
 For today's architectures we already see a flurry of libraries